ajaytalanki/Download-Playlist/README.md

 # Download-Playlist
-This python program uses the tkinter library along with the spotipy and pytibe API's to download all the songs of a given spotify playlist as MP3 files.
+This python program uses the tkinter library along with the spotipy and pytube API's to download all the songs of a given spotify playlist as MP3 files.
+This program implements threading to concurrently make requests to YouTube.

 ## Authorizing Credentials